Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

       FIXTURE_FILES           ${PACKAGE_FIXTURE_FILES}
       LINKED_LIBRARIES        ${PACKAGE_LINKED_LIBRARIES}
       LINKED_TEST_LIBRARIES   ${PACKAGE_LINKED_TEST_LIBRARIES}
-      DISTRIBUTION_PACKAGES   ${developerBinaryPackageOptions}
+      PACKAGE_ARCHIVES   ${developerBinaryPackageOptions}
-      DISTRIBUTION_PACKAGES   ${sourcePackageOptions}
+      PACKAGE_ARCHIVES   ${sourcePackageOptions}
   )

-- Note that due to the complexity of the option the :code:`DISTRIBUTION_PACKAGES` argument requires a list of nested key-word arguments.
+- Note that due to the complexity of the option the :code:`PACKAGE_ARCHIVES` argument requires a list of nested key-word arguments.
 - The options in this example will cause the creation of a *developer binary* package in the :code:`.7z` and :code:`.zip` format.
   *Developer binary* means, that the package will contain the compiled binaries and public headers.
   We also set options for creating a :code:`.tar.gz` archive that contains the packages sources.
-- For more information about creating other kinds of distribution packages read: :ref:`DistributionPackages`
+- For more information about creating other kinds of package archives read: :ref:`DistributionPackages`

-Create the distribution package
+Create the package archive
 """""""""""""""""""""""""""""""

 In order to create the specified packages, run

 .. code-block:: none

-  > 4_Make.py --target distributionPackages
+  > 4_Make.py --target packageArchives

 You should now have a directory :code:`MyCPFProject/Generated/VS/html/Downloads/MyLib/LastBuild` with the three archives